Once you’ve installed and activated The Events Calendar, you’re going to want to create some events.

 - The All Day Event checkbox is useful when the event is taking place on a particular date (or dates) – but you don’t really know when, or else feel that it is good enough to say it takes place “all day” without being more specific

-The above covers creating a singular, non-recurring event that is not part of a series.
-If you need help creating a PRO recurring event using the Event Series option, you’ll want to read through our walkthrough tutorial on recurring events.
+The above covers creating a singular, non-recurring event.
+If you need help creating a Pro recurring event using the Event Series option, you’ll want to read through our walkthrough tutorial on recurring events.

 If this is your first time using The Events Calendar, you’ll see this list of fields for creating your first event venue.
 If you’ve created a venue for a previous event, you’ll have the option of selecting an existing venue from a drop-down menu (you may also type into the search box to narrow your options).
 Entering a new venue name and selecting the Create option from the menu options will display the new venue form fields below, allowing you to create a new venue for your event.